 Generally, single family dwellings and residential properties having no more than four units are exempt from the asbestos regulations.
 A business entity that engages in asbestos abatement activities must be licensed as an Asbestos Hazard Abatement Contractor.
 The identification and assessment of asbestos-containing materials must be performed by a state certified Asbestos Hazard Evaluation Specialist.

 The asbestos regulations can be found at the Ohio EPA website.
-Certification and licensing requirements for contractors and workers can be found at the Ohio Department of Health.
-Also, visit the U.S. EPA for more information about asbestos.
+Visit the U.S. EPA for more information about asbestos.

 Radon is a tasteless, odorless, radioactive gas which emanates from the ground, and may enter a home through cracks in the floor or foundation.
 Radon gas can collect and concentrate in the home.
 Radon levels and the risk of indoor exposure to radon can be reduced by sealing cracks and increasing ventilation in the home.